Low Income Housing Tax Credit (LIHTC) Gap Finance

 Priorities Statutory Priorities: High-density housing; Mixed income housing; Environmental sustainability

-Strategic Policy Priorities: Shovel-ready projects that result in new units; Use of Colorado manufactured modular/offsite building technology if reasonably cost-competitive with traditional construction methods; Inclusion of home-based or commercial child care facilities; Geographic diversity
+Strategic Policy Priorities: Shovel-ready projects that result in new units; Use of modular/offsite building technology produced in Colorado; Inclusion of home-based or commercial child care facilities; Geographic diversity

 How to Apply